 We may also increase or reduce your compensation depending on the condition of the improvement when your tenancy ends.

-We will also take any money you owe from the compensation you are entitled to (for example, for unpaid rent).
+We will also deduct from the compensation any money you owe from the compensation you are entitled to (for example, for unpaid rent).

-When carrying out the work please retain the invoices as you will usually need to give us an invoice to show how much your improvements cost.
+You will usually need to give us an invoice to show how much your improvements cost.